yo-gi/notes/README.md

 ---

+# Thursday Dec 11 2025

+- [x] Send rob assets
+- [x] Anthropic and 5.2 testing...
+- [ ] Routing layer
+- [ ] Setup recurring pen test
+- [ ] Investigate agent mail
+- [ ] Renaming issue for Rahul

+- Agent might do better if we gave it specific milestones to "check off" - this could be interesting as an architecture thing
+- Should we build a system of record?
+- Should we build a UI layer on top of the agent for every use case that lets us knock this out of the park

 # Wednesday Dec 10 2025
 - [ ] Surface failure reason for send email tool call
 - [ ] Roll run code tool into rest api tool